Ramadan Around The World — Our Guide to Travelling During Ramadan

-As Ramadan, the Islamic holy month, is currently underway we thought we’d provide a little guide to Ramadan and the experience of Ramadan around the world for those of you travelling in Islamic countries over the next four weeks.
+Ramadan, the Islamic holy month, will begin soon so we thought we’d provide a little guide to Ramadan and the experience of Ramadan around the world for those of you travelling in Islamic countries during the period.

 Ramadan around the world is observed in diverse ways in different Islamic countries and Muslim communities, however, one thing that is common that can be challenging for travellers is the daily fasting from dawn to sunset, which can affect travellers.

 This is a guide as to how to cope as much as it is a guide as to how to enjoy Ramadan around the world.
 It’s based on almost a decade of experience, living in and travelling around the Arabian Peninsula, the Middle East and North Africa, and other countries with Muslim communities.
 We came to love Ramadan and we hope you will too.

 Ramadan in the United Arab Emirates and Arabian Peninsula countries

 In our former homes of Dubai and Abu Dhabi in the United Arab Emirates, and the other Arabian Peninsula countries such as Qatar, Kuwait, Bahrain, and Oman, Ramadan is a very devout period of religious observance for Muslims with strict guidelines for everyone, non-Muslim and Muslim alike, despite expats comprising sizeable percentages of the populations (some 80% of the UAE population is foreign).

 The days are quiet with no eating, drinking, smoking, or intimate contact allowed in public, the only exceptions being pregnant women, the elderly, ill and children.
 There are considerably shorter office, school and university hours (which is wonderful if you’re a non-Muslim expat; I loved the shorter work days), and Muslims spend much of their time in prayer.
 My students at the women’s college I taught at would often spend their breaks in a quiet room praying, and as we tried not to give them projects that were physically demanding the TV studio became a place of prayer and meditation.